Cross-lingual Transfer of Monolingual Models: Method and Models

+Our method is closely related to the MonoTrans method proposed by \newcite{artetxe-etal-2020-cross}.
+In both cases, cross-lingual transfer is primarily performed by adapting the embedding layer of a monolingual model.
+In \cite{artetxe-etal-2020-cross}, the embedding layer is learned from scratch in the target language, while the rest of the model parameters are frozen.
+In our case, we continue pre-training all model parameters in the target language, including the embedding layer.
+An additional difference is the method used for evaluating the model after transfer: we fine-tune the model on tasks in the target language, while \newcite{artetxe-etal-2020-cross} perform zero-shot evaluation.

-The main criteria for including a monolingual LM in the experiments is that its architecture and training procedure should follow BERT-base \citep{devlin-etal-2019-BERT} and its pre-training corpus should include Wikipedia.
+The main criteria for including a monolingual language model in our experiments is that its architecture and training procedure should follow BERT-base \cite{devlin-etal-2019-BERT} and its pre-training corpus should include Wikipedia.
 The complete list of monolingual BERT models employed is presented in Table \ref{tab:models_list}, while the details of model selection can be found in Appendix section \ref{sec:model_selection}.
-The varying linguistic proximity of the included languages to English enables the systematic exploration of cross-lingual transfer effects, originating from different language domains.
-The experimentation with LMs that differ only in the amount of data they have been pre-trained, namely [ar1] and [ar2], facilitates the study of the role of pre-training data size in model performance in the English domain.
+Note that we have selected languages with varying degrees of linguistic similarity to English, and also one language with two different models with different amounts of training data. }